Count Cells and Quantify Lengths, Areas, and Volumes with the World's Best and Most-Cited Stereology System

-- direct motorized stages to automatically move for systematic random sampling of tissue specimen
+- direct motorized microscope stages to automatically move in order to perform systematically random sampling of tissue specimens

 - control cameras so you can view live images or collect and save images and image stacks, even change or save camera settings for future use